Russian missile strike on Ukrainian market kills 17 as Blinken announces new $1B aid package

 Washington officials said there will be discussions of alternative export routes for Ukrainian grain following Russia's exit from the Black Sea Grain Initiative and its frequent attacks on port facilities in the Odesa region.

-Those alternatives may include new overland routes, or ships hugging coastlines to keep out of international waters where they could be targeted by Russia's navy.
+Those alternatives may include new overland routes or ships hugging coastlines to keep out of international waters where they could be targeted by Russia's navy.
+Ukrainian Foreign Minister Dmytro Kuleba also mentioned the potential to develop the Danube River corridor for grain exports.

 After arriving in Kyiv, Blinken laid a wreath at the city’s Berkovetske cemetery to commemorate Ukrainian troops killed defending the country.

-Blinken told Foreign Minister Dmytro Kuleba that the U.S. has “seen good progress in the counteroffensive.
-It’s very heartening.”

-In another meeting, Ukrainian Prime Minister Denys Shmyhal said Ukraine is grateful the U.S. money is coming in the form of grants, not loans that would drive it into debt.
+In a meeting, Ukrainian Prime Minister Denys Shmyhal said Ukraine is grateful the U.S. money is coming in the form of grants, not loans that would drive it into debt.

-Overnight, Russia fired cruise missiles at Kyiv in its first aerial attack on the capital since Aug.
+In other developments, Russia fired cruise missiles overnight at Kyiv in its first aerial attack on the capital since Aug.
 30, according to Serhii Popko, the head of Kyiv’s regional military administration.
 Debris from a downed missile caused a fire and damage but no casualties.

-In the Odesa region, one person was killed in a Russian missile and drone attack on the port of Izmail that damaged grain elevators, administrative buildings and agricultural enterprises, authorities said.
+One person was killed in the Odesa region in a Russian missile and drone attack on the port of Izmail that damaged grain elevators, administrative buildings and agricultural enterprises, authorities said.

 The trip was Blinken’s fourth to Ukraine since the war began, including one brief excursion over the Polish-Ukrainian border in March 2022, just a month after the Russian invasion.
 But it will be the first time America’s top diplomat spends the night in Kyiv since January 2022, before the invasion, in what U.S. officials called another sign of American support.